kubernetes-sigs/node-feature-discovery/docs/reference/master-commandline-reference.md

 ### -label-whitelist

 The `-label-whitelist` specifies a regular expression for filtering feature labels based on their name.
-Each label must match against the given reqular expression in order to be published.
+Each label must match against the given regular expression in order to be published.

 > **NOTE:** The regular expression is only matches against the "basename" part